The Hank Williams Lineage Continues with Hank3’s Son “IV”

 There’s a new performer on the way, and he’s one that has a legitimate claim to arguably the most important bloodline in country music history.
 That’s right, the son of Hank Williams III is getting ready to emerge, and to do so under the moniker “IV.”
 And though all we have to work with at this point is snippets and snapshots, he appears to be taking after pops in more ways than one.

-The 30-year-old from Nashville is not named Hank, but rather Coleman, and isn’t adopting the “Hank” name specifically, only the numeric “IV” as a forth generation performer in the direct bloodline of Hank Williams as Hank’s great grandson.
+The 30-year-old from Nashville is not named Hank, but rather Coleman, and isn’t adopting the “Hank” name specifically, only the numeric “IV” as a fourth generation performer in the direct bloodline of Hank Williams as Hank’s great grandson.

 “Four writes folk songs,” says his producer, Jason Dietz.
 “The band is responsible for turning them into something else.
 We try to keep an essence of their original form, while adding drums, 100 watt amps, fuzz bass and fiddle.”